Sheriff99yt/vision-scripting-webapp/Documentation.md

   - `VisualScripting.js`: Core component for the visual scripting interface
   - `NodeTypes.js`: Defines custom node types (Process and For Loop)
   - `Sidebar.js`: Component for the sidebar with node selection
+  - `Toolbar.js`: Component for the toolbar with action buttons
   - `useUserSettings.js`: Custom hook for user interactions and settings
+  - `hooks/useNodeCreation.js`: Custom hook for node creation
+  - `Notification.js`: Component for displaying notifications
   - `styles.css`: Global styles for the application

 ## Key Components